 - Blend spinach and almond milk until smooth.

-- Feel free to use fresh pumpkin instead of canned.
+- Feel free to use fresh pumpkin puree instead of canned.

 - Swap the spinach with the leafy greens of your choice.

 - To lower the natural fruit sugar, swap the mango with 1/4 an avocado or 1/2 cup cauliflower.

 - If you can't find pumpkin pie spice, use my homemade blend: 1/4 cup ground cinnamon, 3 tablespoons ground ginger, 1 teaspoon ground nutmeg, 1/2 teaspoon each ground cloves, ground allspice and ground cardamom.
 You can keep this in a jar with your other spices and use in smoothies, cookies, pancakes, and more!

 - Add in plant-based protein powder to turn this smoothie into a meal replacement.